Marta (Nena Daconte song)

 "Marta" is the third official single from Nena Daconte's debut album He Perdido Los Zapatos.
+It was written by Joaquin Fanlo Gonzalez and Mai Meneses.
 It charted No.16 in Nielsen ratings in 2005.
 The band made two videos.
-The first with a borrowed white Golf GTI convertible, later, with better resources under Universal, refilming the video with a red Ford Mustang.
+The first is with a borrowed white Golf GTI convertible.
+When they obtained better funding from Universal, they refilmed the video with a red Ford Mustang.